ch007m/my-dapr/ocp/README.md

 ```bash
 HOST_VM_IP=<HOSTNAME_OF_THE_CLUSTER> ./ocp/demo_order.sh
 ```
-If the script is played without errors, then you should be able to see the following output
+If the script is played without errors, then you should be able to see the following output messages
 ```text
 $ cd quickstarts/tutorials/hello-kubernetes
 $ helm install redis bitnami/redis -n dapr --set master.podSecurityContext.enabled=false --set master.containerSecurityContext.enabled=false